-- Understanding management's controls and processes for determining the recoverability of properties under development for sale and assessing the inherent risk of material misstatement by considering the degree of estimation uncertainty and the judgement involved in determining assumptions to be applied; - Comparing the expected future sales prices to current market prices of comparable properties; - Meetings with project managers for major properties under development for sale to understand the progress of development and challenge the assumptions for forecast development costs to complete; - Corroborating the cost estimates provided by management and project managers to latest approved budgets and approved development plans; - Benchmarking estimated construction costs to external industry data; - Performing independent legal title searches and site visits of major projects; and - Assessing the adequacy of the disclosures related to the properties under development for sale in the context of HKFRS disclosure requirements.
+- Understanding management's controls and processes for determining the recoverability of properties under development for sale and assessing the inherent risk of material misstatement by considering the degree of estimation uncertainty and the judgement involved in determining assumptions to be applied;

+- Comparing the expected future sales prices to current market prices of comparable properties;

+- Assessing the reasonableness of the

+estimated development costs to compete the

+projects by (1) understanding the progress

+of development for major properties under

+development for sale and (2) corroborating

+the cost estimates provided by management

+and project managers to latest approved

+budgets and approved development plans;

+and (3) benchmarking estimated construction

+costs to external industry data; and

+- Performing independent legal title searches and site visits of major projects; and

+- Assessing the adequacy of the disclosures related to the recoverability of properties under development for sale in the context of HKFRS disclosure requirements.

-Based on the work performed, we found the assumptions adopted by the management in the assessment of recoverability of properties under development for sale were supported by the evidence obtained.
+Based on the work performed, we found the judgement and assumptions adopted by the management in the assessment of recoverability of the properties under development for sale were supported by the evidence obtained.